 Internet access is made available to students for appropriate educational use.
-The goal of providing this service is to promote educational excellence by facilitating resource sharing, production, innovation and communication.
 Internet users are personally responsible for and expected to restrict access to only those materials and resources that have justified educational value in the PK-12 setting.
 The appropriate operation of the Internet relies upon the proper conduct of the end user who must adhere to strict guidelines.
-Those guidelines are provided so that users are aware of their responsibilities.
-This responsibility requires efficient, ethical, and legal utilization of technology resources.
 If a user violates any of these provisions, access to the Internet may be terminated and future access jeopardized.